-Once you have installed the touchpad driver (see "Touchpad" on page 4 - 6) you can configure the functions by double-clicking the touchpad driver icon in the notification area of the taskbar (or from Options in the ELAN tab in the Mouse control panel in Windows).
-You may then configure the gestures and options to your preferences.
+Once you have installed the TouchPad driver (see "Touchpad" on page 4 - 7) you can configure the functions from the Mouse control panel in Windows, or by doubleclicking the driver icon \blacksquare in the notification area of the taskbar in the Desktop app.
+You may then configure the tapping, buttons, scrolling, pointer motion and sensitivity options to your preferences.
+You will find further information at www.synaptics.com.